tsedio/logger/docs/readme.md

 - Extensible
 testimonial:
   title: What is it ?
-  details: Ts.LogDebug is a Node.js and TypeScript logger with multi chanel support and configurable.
+  details: Ts.Logger is a Node.js and TypeScript logger with multi chanel support and configurable.
 features:
 - title: Colored
   details: Colored console logging to stdout or stderr.